 Five signs that it’s time to discuss your parent’s driving

-- Your parent confuses the break and the accelerator – If leg strength is waning, your loved one might use their whole leg to operate pedals instead of using their foot to switch between brake and accelerator.
+- Your parent confuses the brake and the accelerator – If leg strength is waning, your loved one might use their whole leg to operate pedals instead of using their foot to switch between brake and accelerator.

 - Your parent misses stop signs and other traffic signals – T Your parent may be confused by all the activity or have a visual impairment that prevents seeing road signs.

 - Your parent weaves in traffic or straddles lanes – Not using turn signals or failing to check mirrors is dangerous.
 Not being able to maintain a straight line or having trouble seeing the lines could result in an accident.